nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Extensions:
 - **2a.** The `ContactID` is invalid or does not exist.
-    - **2a1.** The system displays an error message: "Error: Invalid `ContactID`.
-Please provide a valid numeric identifier."
+    - **2a1.** The system displays an error message: `Invalid ContactID.
+Please provide a valid numeric identifier.`
     - **2a2.** The Salesperson corrects the `ContactID` and reissues the command.
     - **Use case resumes from Step 2.**

 - **2b.** The birthday format is incorrect.
-    - **2b1.** The system displays an error message: "Error: Invalid birthday format.
-Please use YYYY-MM-DD or MM-DD."
+    - **2b1.** The system displays an error message: `Invalid birthday format.
+Please use YYYY-MM-DD or MM-DD.`
     - **2b2.** The Salesperson corrects the birthday format and reissues the command.
     - **Use case resumes from Step 2.**